jmcerrejon/misapuntesde/src/2024/06/how_i_use_ai_as_developer_today.md

 ![comments](/images/2024/06/commit-comments.png "Let that generate the comments for your commits")

 * **Let that generate the for your commits**: If you don’t like to write comments for *commits*, tap the stars icon ✨.
-The good thing is that it is learning from your comments and will give you solutions more according to your style.
+The good thing is that it is learning from your comments and will give you descriptions according to your style.

 ## Help in the Terminal